egnha/valaddin/README.md

 ## Related packages

-* The [argufy](https://github.com/gaborcsardi/argufy) package takes a different approach to input validation that uses [roxygen](https://github.com/klutometis/roxygen) comments to specify checks.
+* The [argufy](https://github.com/gaborcsardi/argufy) package takes a different approach to input validation, using [roxygen](https://github.com/klutometis/roxygen) comments to specify checks.

-* The [ensurer](https://github.com/smbache/ensurer) package provides a means of validating function _values_, along with a replacement for `function()` to build functions with type-validated arguments; valaddin complements ensurer.
+* The [ensurer](https://github.com/smbache/ensurer) package provides a means of validating function _values_, along with a replacement for `function()` to build functions with type-validated arguments. valaddin complements ensurer.

 * [Types for R](https://github.com/jimhester/types) is a package that provides type annotations for function arguments.